8 Ways to Prepare for Your Next Tour

 Now that the creative intention is figured out, you can know what kind of people you need.

 • Define Roles: Who’s handling merch?
 Who’s responsible for setting up the lighting rig?
-Clarity avoids confusion—and ensures everyone knows their tasks.
+Clarity avoids confusion and creates ownership.

 • Hiring New Crew: Experienced crew members can be in high demand.
-Post job listings early (or look for strong referals), offer competitive pay (within your budget), and check references thoroughly.
+Post job listings early (or ask around for strong referrals), offer competitive pay (within your budget- be up front about this) and check references thoroughly.

 • Cross-Training: In a small-to-medium operation, people often wear multiple hats.
 Make sure each crew member can cover at least one other role in case of emergencies.